 What Else Does the Festival Offer?

 The Flower & Garden Festival also features the Garden Rocks Concert Series.
 There are plenty of bands that play throughout the course of the festival, mostly on weekends.
 While different genres of music appeal to others, I can’t say the concert series interests me that much as most of the bands aren’t huge draws for my taste.
 Still, it’s worth checking out the lineup (which you can see here) to see if you want to take the time to watch a 45 minute set from some professional musicians.
-The bands always sound good while walking by.
+The bands generally sound good while walking by.

 For kids, there is an egg hunt as well as some temporary play areas.
 Who would have known, kids don’t really enjoy looking at flowers and eating somewhat experimental foods for hours on end.
 While I don’t consider the kid entertainment to be anything extraordinary, it is a nice addition for when the little ones get a little restless.